WebReflection/uhooks/README.md

   * multiple states update are applied at once asynchronously <sup><sub>(these are a *Promise.then(...)* away)</sub><sup>
   * `useEffect` is also applied asynchronously
   * there are no extra options whatsoever so it's less configurable
+  * there is no `contextual` export, as every hook can have a context passed along, whenever it's needed, or a good idea at all

 The reason for this module to exist is to explore a slightly different pattern that is *not* stack-based, but that should perform overall better in real-world use cases, thanks to its smaller size and its reduced amount of invokes applied in bulks.